m-lab/packet-test-js/README.md

 # packet-test-js
-JavaScript client for packet-pair deployment
+JavaScript client for the packet-pair deployment.